Plugin Registration

 plugin_homepage [https://github.com/kanboard/plugin-myplugin]:

-Directory structure
+Directory Structure

 Plugins are stored in the plugins

 subdirectory.
-An example of a plugin
+Below is an example of a plugin directory structure:

 plugins